This report provides information on all protected and unprotected computers including their last backup state.

 The report examines whether computers have valid backup restore points created within the specified time range (RPO period), shows the total number of restore points available for each protected computer, and provides information on the completion status of recent backup job sessions.

-The Summary section provides information on number of discovered, backed up and protected computers and contains the following charts:
+- The Summary section provides information on the number of discovered, backed up and protected computers and contains the following charts:

 - The Protected Computers chart shows the number of protected and unprotected computers.

-- Computer Type chart shows types of protected computers: Windows or Linux workstations and servers.
+- The Computer Type chart shows types of protected computers: Windows or Linux workstations and servers.

-- Computer Last Backup State chart shows status of the latest job session for a discovered/protected computer.
+- The Computer Last Backup State chart shows status of the latest job session for a discovered/protected computer.

-- Unprotection Reason chart shows reasons for non-compliance with the specified RPO requirements.
+- The Unprotection Reason chart shows reasons for non-compliance with the specified RPO requirements.

 - The Details section provides information on all protected and unprotected computers including IP address, protection group, backup job or policy name, backup source and target, number of available restore points and date and time of the latest backup.

 You can specify the following report parameters:

-- Scope: defines a list of Veeam Backup & Replication servers and protection groups to include in the report.
+- Infrastructure objects: defines a list of Veeam Backup & Replication servers and protection groups to include in the report.

 - Business View objects: defines a list of business groups to include in the report.
 The parameter options are limited to objects of the Computer type.

-- Backup Job/Policy: defines a list of backup jobs and policies to include in the report.
+- Backup jobs/policies: defines a list of backup jobs and policies to include in the report.